fortran-lang/webpage/source/learn/building_programs/build_tools.md

 from the provided source code.

 ::::{tip}
 For an in-depth `make` tutorial lookup its info page.
-There is an online version of this <a href=“https://www.gnu.org/software/make/manual/make.html“ target=“_blank“ rel=“noopener“>info page, available.
+There is an online version of this <a href="https://www.gnu.org/software/make/manual/make.html" target="_blank" rel="noopener">info page</a>, available.
 ::::

 We will start with the basics from your clean source directory.
 Create and open the file `Makefile`, we start with a simple rule called _all_: